WebAssembly/custom-rtts/proposals/custom-rtts/Overview.md

 A truly minimal prototype for experimenting with JS interop can skip implementing most of the new features in this proposal:

- - Arbitrary fields on custom RTTs.
+ - Arbitrary fields on custom descriptors.
    A minimal prototype can allow `descriptor` clauses only on empty structs.
  - Exact reference types.
-   A minimal prototype can instead bake a custom RTT exactness check into the semantics of `struct.new` and `struct.new_default` to ensure soundness.
+   A minimal prototype can instead bake an RTT exactness check into the semantics of `struct.new` and `struct.new_default` to ensure soundness.
  - New instructions.
-   A minimal prototype only needs to update `struct.new` and `struct.new_default` to take references to custom RTTs as necessary.
+   A minimal prototype only needs to update `struct.new` and `struct.new_default` to take references to custom descriptors as necessary.
-   It does not need to implement `ref.get_rtt` or any of the new RTT casts.
+   It does not need to implement `ref.get_desc` or any of the new casts.